 Designed for guests who have never visited Kings Landing or who haven’t been in a long time, this tour is an introduction to New Brunswick’s past.
-With interpretation spanning from the American Revolution to the turn of the 20th century, your guests will have an opportunity to explore a variety of 19th century themes like, but certainly not limited to, farming and lumbering.
+With interpretation spanning from the American Revolution to the turn of the 20th century, your guests will have an opportunity to explore a variety of 19th-century themes like farming, lumbering and more.

 Field to Fork

 Our Field to Fork Tour is the ultimate foodie experience.
 This tour highlights the importance of self-sufficiency and the yearly cycle of 19th-century farming in rural New Brunswick.
 Your guests will get a feel for composting, harvesting, milling, preserving, and traditional cooking methods.
 This hands-on tour is sure to get your group chatting at your next meal!

 With all that work that had to be done, leisure time and entertainment weren’t abundant in 19th century rural New Brunswick.
 However, your guests will be surprised to learn how Victorian etiquette was relaxed when there was time to be footloose and fancy-free.
 Guests will be invited to connect to history by participating and discovering how rural New Brunswick’s early settlers recharged and celebrated their achievements.

 Designed for those who want to dig deeper into 19th-century history, our Secrets and Taboos Tour discusses the topics that are usually best left unsaid.
 Your guests will have the opportunity to explore many controversial topics like, but certainly not limited to, the evils of alcohol, discrimination and stereotypes.
 This tour is not for the faint of heart!